ipr-cnrs/basics/README.md

 ## Resolvconf

 * If specified, Resolvconf is installed to fix the domain's informations given by the DHCP server.
-* Configure a default configuration file with the given informations (list of domains) and system informations (list of nameserver).
+* Configure a default configuration file with the given informations (list of domains and nameservers).
 * Ensure to restart the service if any modification in configuration file.

 ## Development